 Step Five: Add Shopify Buy Buttons

 Finally, it’s time to add in the buy buttons.
 In Shopify, toggle over to sales channels, add a buy button sales channel, and then you’ll see that icon pop-up on your left-hand side.
 Click on buy buttons and then follow the prompts to set that up.
 You can stylize the buttons here if you wish, but since the options are a little limited and it would require lots of css code to customize it to match your site, we’ve found that it’s easiest to just bring the opacity down to 0% on the embed code layer and make pretty buttons inside of Showit instead.
-So just copy the code to your clipboard, and paste it into the already-set-up embed code layer in Showit.
+So just copy the code to your clipboard, and paste it into the already-set-up embed code layer in Showit which is ontop of the buy button you see on the product page.
 Rinse and repeat for all products.